Jmallins/ZEST/README.md

 ```
 python translate.py --length_penalty avg --beam_size 10  --replace_unk --dynamic_dict --share_vocab  --gpu 0 --model model_location.pt  -v --threshold 0 --ctags SIMPLY-SIMPLY-SIMPY-SIMP-DE  --batch_size 20  --max_length 128 --src input_file --output output_location
 ```
 Note, any combination of layers can be provided.
+Also, please remember to do checkpoint selection.
+If you notice your outputs are not simple enough you can apply the simplification layer multiple times to increase the simplicity.

 ## Notes and Regrets